 top of page

-Hartford Organizer
+Hartford Organizer (Full Time, Exempt)

 Position Overview:

-C4D is seeking a dedicated and passionate Organizer committed to building power with and for young people of color while centering experiences of undocumented youth and their families.
+• C4D is seeking a dedicated and passionate Organizer committed to building power with and for young people of color while centering experiences of undocumented youth and their families.

 Responsibilities:

-• Develop the organizing strategy for Hartford
+• Develop and Lead the organizing strategy for Hartford

-• This includes turnout (of ~15 people) to regular statewide meetings and events
+• Regular statewide meetings and events

 • Legislative Session Engagement